 Most churches deal with requests for benevolence assistance at one time or another.

 Creating a policy and procedure for church benevolence assistance helps to ensure consistency in practice.

-It is important to have church benevolence guidelines in place so everyone understands the steps to take when a request comes in.
+It is essential to have church benevolence guidelines in place, so everyone understands the steps to take when a request comes in.

 Church Benevolence Policy Example:

 ABC Community Church will make benevolence determinations based on the following criteria, application, and approval process.

 ABC Community Church will make payment directly to the vendor of a benevolent request or provide the member with a gift card as determined by the approval committee.